gmwxio/antlr4-go/README.md

 ## Issues
 This only works on OSX as the `sed` for OSX is different.
-To get this to work in Linux or Windows, change the sed command or edit the generate files manually.
+To get this to work in Linux or Windows, change the sed command or edit the creating and modifying a generate file (eg. gen_linux.go).

 ## Notes